joinodin/frontend-challenge/README.md

 There are two parts to choose from, **Part A** & **Part B**, one is more UI oriented and the other involves a bit more logic. **You only need to complete one part**, choose the one you're more comfortable with.
 The recommended time block to complete the task is 3 hours.

+### Workflow

+**Please do not fork 🍴 this repository or open PRs on it**.
+Clone it, work on it locally, and once ready publish it as a separate repository, then send the link to us.

 ### Part A

 The task is to implement the following page: